DaleAnnear/MouseKing/README.md

 A step by step series of examples that tell you how to get a development env running.

-1. Download or pull repo
+1. Download or pull or clone repo

 ```
 Step 1